Autism & Immigration: Understanding the Legal, Healthcare, and Social Barriers Facing Autistic Immigrants

 Understanding the challenges of Autism Spectrum Disorder (ASD) in adults, particularly the diagnosis challenges and the importance of community support, is crucial.
 It empowers individuals to make informed decisions and enhances their overall well-being.

-Awareness and Advocacy Efforts
+Autism Awareness & Advocacy Efforts

 The collective action of advocacy groups is pivotal in driving change and ensuring that the voices of autistic individuals are not just heard, but also heeded.